MandySpaan/Empanadas/README.md

-# Assignment
+## Assignment 📝

-The goal of this project was to calculate how to achieve the best deal for an empanada promotion.
+The goal of this project was to calculate how to achieve the best deal for an empanada promotion. <br>
 The following factors had to be taken into consideration:

 - Promotion: get 3, pay only 1
 - The 1 to be paid is the most expensive of a group of 3